alijafari79/alijafari79/README.md

 - 📚 **Electrical Engineering Student @ Sharif University of Technology (SUT)**
 - 👯 **Looking forward to collaborate on Computer Vision, AI & Machine learning Projects.**
 - :computer: **Junior Embedded System Engineer**
-- ⚡ **My Hobby is programming deeply in python and learn all about python language .**
+- ⚡ **My Hobby is programming deeply in python, C & C++ and learn all about them in advanced levels .**
-    **Also love learning to perform some AI stuff using python and maybe integrating with other languages to empower my skill !**

  - :fire: **Using MicroControllers like AVR and Specially all kinds of Arduino boards and Electronic components to design circuits.**
 ---